ghc-proposals/ghc-proposals/proposals/0000-updated-partial-type-sigs.rst

    Here, ``ex4`` is rejected, because we do not know what type ``x`` should have and we cannot generalize.
 On the other hand ``ex5`` is accepted.
-The extension ``-XPartialTypeSignatures`` would have to be enabled, but there would otherwise be no diagnostic.
+The extension ``-XPartialTypeSignatures`` would have to be enabled; no diagnostic would be printed.

-   The use of an extra-variables wildcard anywhere other than a top-level ``forall`` in a partial type signature is disallowed, must like the extra-constraints wildcard previously.
+   The use of an extra-variables wildcard anywhere other than a top-level ``forall`` in a partial type signature is disallowed, much like the extra-constraints wildcard previously.

    Note that any ordinary type variables mentioned in a type are generalized as usual.
 Thus, ::